Actipro/WPF-Controls/Documentation/topics/shared/value-converters.md

 The [StringFormatConverter](xref:@ActiproUIRoot.Data.StringFormatConverter) represents a multi-value converter that provides `String.Format` functionality for both simple `Binding` and `MultiBinding` objects.

 Pass the format string in the converter's parameter.
-Since `{` characters are normally interpreted as markup extension starts, you can escape them by placing `{}` before the format string like this:
+Since curly brace characters `{` and `}` are normally interpreted as markup extension starts, you can escape them by placing `"{}"` before the format string like this:

 ```xaml
 <MultiBinding Converter="{StaticResource StringFormatConverter}" ConverterParameter="{}{0} of {1}">...